Synchronization of wave-propelled capillary spinners: Synchronization of Identical Spinners

 A pair of spinners, of side length $L=5.7$ mm, are placed on a liquid (water-glycerol mixture) bath that is vertically vibrated with an acceleration amplitude $\gamma$ and angular frequency $\omega = 2\pi f$.
 The contact line is pinned along the base of the spinner, with its weight supported by buoyancy and surface tension.
 In order to restrict translational motion, we embed each spinner with a vertically polarized magnet at its center of mass and place a second magnet beneath the bath.
 This method allows for the center-to-center distance $d$ of a spinner pair to be prescribed for each experiment, allowing for a controlled investigation of the role of spacing on the wave-mediated interaction behavior (Fig. \ref{fig:ExpSetup}(a)).
 To assess the coordination of the two spinners, we measure their instantaneous phase difference $\phi(t) = \theta_2(t) - \theta_1(t)$ over time, with $(\theta_1(t),\theta_2(t))$ being tracked by comparing the current configuration of the spinner at a time $t$ to a reference configuration of the spinner (Fig. \ref{fig:ExpSetup}(b)).
 Extended details on the experimental setup and details on the tracking and post-processing can be found in Appendices A and B, respectively.

-The pair of spinners emit outwardly propagating capillary waves of wavelength $\lambda$ due to the relative motion of the spinner and the liquid bath (Fig. \ref{fig:ExpSetup}(c)).
+The pair of spinners emit outwardly propagating capillary waves of wavelength $\lambda$ due to the relative motion of the spinner and the liquid bath (Fig. 1(c)).
 Emission of outwardly propagating capillary surface waves has been shown to be a means of propulsion both for translation \cite{roh2019honeybees, ho2023capillary, rhee2022surferbot} and rotation \cite{barotta2023bidirectional} along an interface.
 The excess momentum flux associated with the surface waves yields a net force/torque for translation/rotation whose magnitude can be tuned via the amplitude of the waves \cite{longuet1964radiation}.
+For the case of chiral spinners, it has been shown that surface wave-particle interactions can lead to propulsion \cite{barotta2023bidirectional, francois2018rectification, francois2020nonequilibrium}.
+In the present system, the waves (and any associated flows) originate from the driven vertical dynamics of the spinner \-- in the absence of the spinner, the fluid is at rest.
+The excess momentum flux from wave generation drives steady rotation, with an angular velocity set by the balance of wave-mediated torques and viscous drag \cite{barotta2023bidirectional}.
+In related works, chiral particles subjected to externally generated Faraday waves and concomitant flows can also rotate on the interface, with propulsion dependent on the geometry \cite{francois2018rectification, francois2020nonequilibrium}.
+In the present work, we restrict the study to driving amplitudes below the Faraday threshold wherein propulsion is driven strictly by the self-generation of waves by the spinner.

-When the three-armed spinner considered here is shaken at driving parameters $\gamma/g = 1.6$ and $f = 90$ Hz, a stable rotation of a constant angular velocity $\Omega = 0.19 \pm 0.03$ rad/s is observed.
+When the three-armed spinner considered here is shaken at driving parameters $\gamma/g = 1.6$ and $f = 90$ Hz ($\lambda = 3.56$ mm), a stable rotation of a constant angular velocity $\Omega = 0.19 \pm 0.03$ rad/s is observed.
 This value is determined by taking the average and standard deviation of the mean rotation speed of 10 different spinners.
 While this uncertainty reflects variations due to slight manufacturing differences between individuals, the speed of an single spinner exhibits much less variability over time, typically an order of magnitude less than the variation between individuals.
 When a second spinner is placed in the bath at a center-to-center distance $d = 28$ mm, the two spinners continue to spin by the same mechanism, but now also respond to their neighbor's incident wavefield.